HeadBeeGuy/alt-activities/README.md

 Larger implementation tasks:

 - Take a deeper look at how taggings are generated during activity creation.
-I didn't whitelist the paramater as an array correctly, but when I do that, activity creation breaks.
+I didn't whitelist the parameter as an array correctly, but when I do that, activity creation breaks.
 This also causes problems when the server is processing file uploads for ActiveStorage and locks the database.
 - Scan all incoming files for viruses and warn moderators about them
 - OAuth integration
 - Thumbs-up system - Logged-in users can give a thumbs up to an activity, and activities are listed based on whichver has the most thumbs up in a given search